-The industrial technology and enterprise advisory council and the director of development are vested with the powers and duties provided in sections 122.28 to 122.36 of the Revised Code, to promote the welfare of the people of the state through the interaction of the business and industrial community and educational institutions in the development of new technology and enterprise.
+The director of development services is vested with the powers and duties provided in sections 122.28 and 122.30 to 122.36 of the Revised Code, to promote the welfare of the people of the state through the interaction of the business and industrial community and educational institutions in the development of new technology and enterprise.

-(A) It is necessary for the state to establish the industrial technology and enterprise advisory council and the programs created pursuant to sections 122.28 to 122.36 of the Revised Code to accomplish the following purposes which are determined to be essential:
+(A) It is necessary for the state to establish the programs created pursuant to sections 122.28 and 122.30 to 122.36 of the Revised Code to accomplish the following purposes which are determined to be essential:

 (1) Improve the existing industrial and agricultural base of the state;

 (2) Improve the economy of the state by providing employment, increasing productivity, and slowing the rate of inflation;

 (3) Develop markets worldwide for the products of the state's natural resources and agricultural and manufacturing industries;

 (4) Maintain a high standard of living for the people of the state.